NFL DFS picks, lineup advice, strategy for Eagles vs. Giants on Thursday Night Football

 The Week 6 NFL schedule opens with a NFC Eest rivalry game with the New York Giants set to host the Philadelphia Eagles on 'Thursday Night Football.'
 Kickoff is scheduled for 8:15 p.m.
 ET at MetLife Stadium.
 The game features a loaded NFL DFS player pool, with some of the biggest names in the sport with Jalen Hurts, Saquon Barkley, A.J.
 Brown, DeVonta Smith, Jaxson Dart, and Cam Skattebo leading the way.
 Finding undervalued players at a cheap price is still the key to building a winning NFL DFS strategy in Showdown contests -- especially with this matchup featuring so many big-name players.

 Should you target potential DFS values like Wan'Dale Robinson, Dallas Goedert, or Theo Johnson to pair with the bigger-name players for Thursday Night Football DFS lineups and NFL DFS stacks?
 Darius Slayton (hamstring) is out for New York, so there could be NFL DFS sleepers worth taking a chance on such as Beaux Collins or Jalin Hyatt in daily Fantasy football lineups.
+Meanwhile, Tyrone Tracy Jr. is back after missing a few weeks and carries NFL DFS value, especially with Philly missing DT Jalen Carter (heel).
 Before making any NFL DFS picks for Giants vs. Eagles on Thursday Night Football on sites like DraftKings and FanDuel, be sure to check out the NFL DFS lineup advice, strategy and player stacks from SportsLine NFL daily Fantasy expert Jimmie Kaylor.

 New users can also target the latest Underdog promo code, which may include a play $5, get $100 offer: